andriasw/irvine-8e-notes/README.md

 ## Before you begin

 I am not talking about technical prerequsites here.
 This repo serves mostly as a sidenote rather than a complete companion guide, which means that you should buy the book before making use of this repo.

+Generally speaking, there are two types of materials available from [the author](http://asmirvine.com/).
+One is code source files and supporting library (`Irvine32` for instance), the other being [video lectures and tutorials called VideoNotes](https://media.pearsoncmg.com/ph/esm/ecs_irvine_x86_8/cw/#videonotes) on Pearson's website.

+In terms of review questions, there were no choices in the seventh edition of the book, but the eighth edition has.
+The interactive version of the book even contains answers for most of these review questions.
+So here is my compilation of the answers: [Answers to Review Questions.md](Answers%20to%20Review%20Questions.md)

 ## Chapter 03